Bon Voyage (1944 film)

-Bon Voyage is a 1944 short French language propaganda film made by Alfred Hitchcock for the British Ministry of Information.
+Bon Voyage is a 1944 short French language propaganda film directed by Alfred Hitchcock for the British Ministry of Information.
+It was written by Angus MacPhail and J.O.C.
+Orton.

 Although the film is short (26 minutes), it uses two radically different interpretations of the same events, a technique not unlike that used by Akira Kurosawa in Rashomon (1950), Errol Morris in The Thin Blue Line (1988), and Fernando Meirelles in Cidade de Deus (2002).